rej100/security-139/README.md

 ### Injection (A03)
 XSS on the comments page.
-SQL injection on the comments page.
+SQL injection on login page.

 ### Security Misconfiguration (A05)
 Verbose error message after exceeding SQL text limit on comments page.